|Nutritional Guidelines (per serving)|

 Punch down the dough inside the bowl.

-Cover the bowl and let the dough rise again for one hour or until it is doubled in size.
+Cover the bowl and let the dough rise again for 1 hour, or until it is doubled in size.

 Turn it out onto a floured table or surface and knead out all the bubbles for about 5 minutes.